-The NTSB determined the probable cause was the pilot’s failure to maintain directional control during landing..
+The NTSB determined the probable cause as the pilot’s failure to maintain adequate clearance from an obstruction while taxiing.

 This July 2013 accident report is are provided by the National Transportation Safety Board.
 Published as an educational tool, it is intended to help pilots learn from the misfortunes of others.

 The Cessna 206 was being used as transport for a skydiving operation at Sturgeon Bay, Wis.
 The pilot departed for a 25-minute flight to drop parachute jumpers above the airport.

 In-flight fuel management was through the use of the fuel selector that drew fuel from either the right or the left fuel tank.
 The pilot said he was instructed during his airplane checkout that the fuel tanks cross feed like other high-wing Cessna airplanes that he was familiar with, [Read more…]